glimmerjs/glimmer-vm/packages/@glimmer/syntax/lib/v2/README.md

 None.
 Strict mode templates must be embedded in a JavaScript context where all free variable references are in scope.
 A compile-time error should be produced if free there are variable references that do not correspond to any in-scope variables.

+### Fallback Semantics

+When a free variable resolution is said to have "fallback semantics", it means the following algorithm:

+1. Attempt to resolve the name in the namespaces for the resolution, if any.
+2. If the name could not be resolved, resolve it as a property on `this`.

+> Note: A free variable resolution has fallback semantics if it's an append or attribute curly without arguments, or if it's a path in argument position.
+See the summary table below for full details.

+### Eval Mode Semantics

+When a free variable resolution has fallback semantics, it is also said to have "eval mode semantics", which means:

+1. If the template is evaluated in eval mode (i.e. as a partial), dynamically resolve the free variable in the context of the template that invoked the partial (the "invoker"):
+  1. If the variable name is in the local scope of the invoker, resolve it as a *local* variable in the invoker's local scope
+  2. Otherwise:
+    1. if the invoker is also in eval mode, repeat the process with the invoker's invoker
+    2. if the invoker is not in eval mode, resolve the free variable using fallback semantics in the invoker's scope
+2. Otherwise, resolve the free variable using fallback semantics in the current scope

 ### Namespaced Variable Resolution

 | | |